featherbear/UNSW-COMP1531/README.md

 print(sum(integers))
 ```

 5. Note that the answers should be the same.
-This is an example of one of python’s inbuilt functions.
+This is an example of one of python's inbuilt functions.
 The lesson here is if you are doing something that you feel like is something that a lot of people would have wanted to do before you (like adding a list of numbers), python probably has a way to do it already.
 CHECK THE DOCS!

 ## 3\.
 List of Strings (2 marks)

-Strings in python are far simpler than int C (char*) and can be used like any other variable (ie added to lists).
+Strings in python are far simpler than int C (char*) and can be used like any other variable (i.e., added to lists).
 They also have a lot of in built functionality like concatenation (appending one string to another) and making all characters lower case.

 Strings can be indexed from with both positive indexes.
 Positive indexes work like you would expect, starting at 0 and ending at the length of the string.
 Negative indexes start at -1 and work their way from the back.
 Note that strings in python are not null terminated.